 Providers convicted under the federal health care fraud statute can face severe penalties, but those penalties can be even more severe if the violation results in a patient’s death.

-A mobile x-ray provider was recently sentenced to ten years imprisonment when he was found guilty of multiple counts of health care fraud that resulted in death.
-When determining whether the x-ray provider’s violations resulted in death, the federal appellate court with jurisdiction for Maryland found that the patient’s death need only result from the fraud scheme as a whole, not a specific act of fraudulent billing related to the specific death.
+A mobile X-ray provider was recently sentenced to 10 years in prison when he was found guilty of multiple counts of health care fraud that resulted in death.
+When determining whether the X-ray provider’s violations resulted in death, the federal appellate court with jurisdiction for Maryland found that the patient’s death need only result from the fraud scheme as a whole, not a specific act of fraudulent billing related to the specific death.

-The case involved allegations that, for twenty years, Chikvashvili engaged in varying fraudulent practices, such as requesting reimbursement for multiple x-rays when only one was taken, and changing the attending physician’s diagnosis or symptom codes so that the service would qualify for Medicare reimbursement.
+The case involved allegations that, for 20 years, Chikvashvili engaged in various fraudulent practices, such as requesting reimbursement for multiple X-rays when only one was taken and changing the attending physician’s diagnosis or symptom codes so the service would qualify for Medicare reimbursement.